Pemulwuy so successfully evaded death at the hands of the colonizers he resisted that his people came to believe he was actually impervious to lead.

 The Resistance Begins

-Pemulwuy was born sometime around 1750 (the exact date is unknown) in the area of Botany Bay as a member of an Aboriginal woods tribe on the northern side of the Georges River, New South Wales.
+Pemulwuy was born sometime around 1750 in the area of Botany Bay as a member of an Aboriginal woods tribe known as the Eora, on the northern side of the Georges River, in New South Wales.
 His name comes from the Darug word pemul, which means earth or clay.

 He would come to suffer both a damaged left eye and a damaged left foot (in an act that may have been intentional as part of a rite marking him as a man capable of healing and dispensing justice among his people — accounts vary).
 Nevertheless, he proved deadly with a spear, one barbed with red stones fastened with tree gum.

 Such skills soon came in handy as indigenous Australians at the time grew none too pleased with the continued encroachment of white settlers upon their lands.
-They referred to them as Gunin bada, which is native Darug for “shit eater.”
+They referred to them as Gunin bada, which translates to “shit eater.”